Noah Schnapp: Other ventures

-In 2019, he launched a YouTube channel under his own name.
+In 2019, Schnapp launched a YouTube channel under his own name.
 Active for a year and a half, he primarily created vlogs and lifestyle videos.
 As of June 2022, the channel has 4.2 million subscribers and has gained 110 million views.

-In November 2021, Schnapp launched To Be Honest (TBH), a sustainability-focused snacking company.
+In November 2021, he launched To Be Honest (TBH), a sustainability-focused snacking company he co-founded with Elena Guberman and Ba Minuzzi.
 In November 2022, Schnapp announced a crowdfunding campaign for this venture on the Republic platform that aimed to raise a maximum amount of $1.235 million at a $15 million valuation cap.
+In 2023, he launched TenderFix, a delivery-only virtual restaurant brand operated by IHOP with a menu of chicken tenders.